cmeeren/Faqt/README.md

 not available, as long as you use `<DebugType>embedded</DebugType>` and `<EmbedAllSources>true</EmbedAllSources>`.
 It's magic!**

+## Installation and requirements

+1. Install Faqt [from NuGet](https://www.nuget.org/packages/Faqt).
+Faqt supports .NET 5.0 and higher.
+2. If you run deterministic CI builds or want to execute assertions where source files are not available (e.g. in production), enable the following settings on the projects that call assertions (either in `.fsproj` files or `Directory.Build.props`):
+  * `<DebugType>embedded</DebugType>` (this is automatically set
+    by [DotNet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds) if you use that)
+  * `<EmbedAllSources>true</EmbedAllSources>`

 ## Faqt in a nutshell

 As expected by the discerning F# developer, Faqt is: